Mon Lapin: Recognition

 In 2025, the business received a 'Recommended' designation in Quebec's inaugural Michelin Guide.
 Per the guide, a 'Recommended' selection "is the sign of a chef using quality ingredients that are well cooked; simply a good meal" and that the anonymous inspectors had found "the food to be above average, but not quite at [Michelin star] level."

 As of 2025, Time Out Magazine has ranked Mon Lapin as its number one restaurant in Montreal, praising the "carefully crafted dishes", wine list, and impeccable service.

 Condé Nast magazine praised the vibe of the restaurant, stating the feeling of "like you're in someone's personal kitchen", while also highlighting its "farm-fresh, veggie-forward" dishes - including a sea urchin omelette, rabbit sausage, and fried oysters.

 Reviewing the restaurant in May 2018, Montreal Gazette restaurant critic Maeve Haldane gave Mon Lapin 3 1/2 stars out of 4, citing its inventive, market-driven menu and natural wine offerings.
 She described the space as warm and lively, with personable staff, refined dishes, and wine that was “intriguing and lovely to drink.”

 Mon Lapin was ranked #2 in the inaugural North America's 50 Best Restaurants list published in September 2025, while also being the highest ranked Canadian restaurant.
+It ranked #5 in the 2026 publication of the list.
 Mon Lapin has also made The World's 50 Best Restaurants Discovery section - which highlights restaurants and bars which are not ranked on the list but are still considered worth visiting.
 The list lauded the exceptional wine knowledge of the staff in making recommendations of pairings with each of the dishes served.

 Canada's 100 Best Restaurants ranking

 The restaurant has appeared on Canada's 100 Best Restaurants list annually since its opening.
 In 2023, the restaurant was ranked #1 in Canada, becoming the first Quebec restaurant to top the list since Toqué! in 2016.
-The restaurant retained its placing at the top of the list in 2024 before falling to its present ranking of #2 in 2025.
+The restaurant retained its placing at the top of the list in 2024 before falling to #2 in 2025.